 Examination of your prostate

-To examine your prostate your doctor puts a finger into your back passage (rectum).
+To examine your prostate, your doctor might put a finger into your back passage (rectum).
+They feel your prostate through the wall of your rectum.
 This procedure is also called a digital rectal exam (DRE).

-The diagram below shows the position of the prostate gland, the bladder and the back passage (rectum Open a glossary item).
+The diagram below shows the position of the prostate gland, the bladder and the rectum.

 Diagram showing the position of the prostate and rectum